-- She was born in 1797, on the Colonel Johannes Hardenbergh estate in Swartekill, New York.
+- Sojourner Truth was born as Isabella Baumfree in 1797, on the Colonel Johannes Hardenbergh estate in Swartekill, New York.

-- Her parents were Elizabeth and James Baumfree and both were also slaves.
+- Her parents were Elizabeth and James Baumfree and both were slaves.
 She had 12 siblings.

-- She was sold at the age of 9 to John Neeley, along with a herd of sheep for $100.
+- At the age of 9, she was sold to John Neeley, along with a herd of sheep for $100.

 - She wandered, praying for direction, and came to the home of Isaac and Maria Van Wagenen.
-Dunmont found her and wanted to take her baby when she refused to leave with him, the Van Wagenen’s paid Dunmont $20 for her and she remained with them until state emancipation on July 4, 1827
+Dumont found her and wanted to take her baby.
+When she refused to leave with him, the Van Wagenen’s paid Dumont $20 for her and she remained with them until state emancipation on July 4, 1827.

 - Sojourner Truth died on November 26, 1883, in Battle Creek Michigan, at the age of 86.
 She has been honored many times since her death.